hack4impact-uiuc/globalgiving-depth/classification/README.md

 * Stochastic Gradient Descent (SGD)
 * Bag of Words (BOW)

+## Table of Contents
+What are these files?

 Each has its own strengths and weaknesses, blah blah blah

 ## Stochastic Gradient Descent